 Colombia has numerous regulated professions for nationals and non-nationals.
 Certain professions such as medicine, law, accounting, psychology, engineering and others are strictly regulated and require approval from the corresponding professional council in order to practice in Colombian territory.

-The authorization to practice the profession is obtained through a license, professional card, or a temporary permit issued by the competent professional council depending on the profession or activity that the non-national intends to practice or perform in the country.
+The authorization to practice the profession is obtained through a license, professional card, or a temporary permit issued by the competent professional council, depending on the profession or activity that the non-national intends to practice or perform in the country.
 Having a Colombian visa is not a guarantee that approval will be granted by the professional council for a non-national to practice in Colombia.
-Anyone who works without a license, professional card, or a temporary permit will be sanctioned according to Law 842.
+Anyone who works without a license, professional card, or temporary permit will be sanctioned according to Law 842.
 There are also many unregulated professions (professions not regulated that don’t require council authorization) overseen by the Colombian Ministry of Education that require graduate degree accreditation.

 Registering at a Professional Council

 The basic requirement to be licensed by a professional council is to own a valid academic diploma or professional certificate in a specific field.
 Since there are several different professional councils, requirements to be registered in each one of them may vary.
 The most common procedure is to visit a council or send the necessary documents.